JFrog CLI Control Manager

 linkjfcm link --from <path> --name <n>

-Links a locally built jf so it can be used and managed via JFCM; then jfcm use <n> to activate.Developing or testing local/unreleased builds.
+Links a locally built jf so you can use and manage it through JFCM.
+Then run jfcm use <n> to activate.Developing or testing local or unreleased builds.

 health-checkjfcm health-check [options]

-Performs a comprehensive health check: install status, shim setup, PATH, network connectivity, binary execution, basic perf/security. --fix auto-resolves common issues.Initial setup verification; troubleshooting PATH/priority issues.
+Performs a comprehensive health check: install status, shim setup, PATH, network connectivity, binary execution, and basic performance and security checks. --fix auto-resolves common issues.Initial setup verification and troubleshooting PATH or priority issues.

 Advanced Features Commands

-JFCM leverages multiple versions simultaneously for comparison, benchmarking, and analytics.
+JFCM uses multiple versions simultaneously for comparison, benchmarking, and analytics.

 Run the same jf command twice and diff the outputs.